Investment Banking Resume Template for University Students Who Want to Land a Banking Job

 If you’ve had absolutely no real internships or other work experience, you should still call this section “Work & Leadership Experience” to give the impression you did.

-Structure of Each Entry
+How To Structure Each Entry

 There’s this idea floating around that you should have 3 work experience entries, and then 3 bullets within each one of them – in principle this sounds reasonable, but in practice it can be difficult to include exactly 3 bullets for each entry.